GLOBAL MARKETS-Stocks rise, dollar slips as risk aversion eases | Business

 GLOBAL MARKETS-Stocks rise, dollar slips as risk aversion eases

+Tech heavyweights Microsoft Corp, Amazon.com and Alphabet Inc were among the biggest boosts to the S&P 500 a day after the three major U.S. indexes suffered their biggest daily percentage drop in three months.
+Online trading platforms Robinhood and Interactive Brokers restricted trading in shares of GameStop, BlackBerry and other companies whose shares soared this week after they were targeted by an army of retail buyers.

 Shares of GameStop plunged almost 68% from Wednesday's close at one point after hitting $483 early in the session.
-The stock had traded under $20 at the beginning of the year.
+The stock closed down 44% at $193.60; it traded below $20 three weeks ago.
 Hedge funds would have had more margin calls if GameStop had kept going higher, said Thomas Hayes, managing member at Great Hill Capital LLC in New York.

 "When it backed off a little bit, the market breathed a sigh of relief," Hayes said.
 The main Wall Street indexes on Wednesday registered their sharpest declines in three months after a squeeze on hedge funds holding short positions in the social-media darlings.